Thomas Mesenbourg

+Education and career

 Mesenbourg earned his bachelor's degree in economics from Boston University in 1968 and his master's from Penn State in 1971.
 He lives in La Plata, Maryland, with his wife, Faith.
 They have two daughters and one grandchild.

 Mesenbourg has worked at the Census Bureau since 1972.
 He became chief of the Economic Census Staff in 1986 and was responsible for the planning and processing of the 1987 United States Census of Agriculture and 1987 United States Economic Census.
 He became chief of the Economic Census and Surveys Division in October 1991, directing the planning and processing of the 1992 Census of Agriculture and 1992 Economic Census.
 During his time as division chief, he was chairman of the Statistics 2000 Task Force, a multiagency group that identified opportunities for reducing business reporting burdens, cutting costs and improving efficiency.
 He also planned and organized the 1991 International Conference on Classification that led to the development of the North American Industry Classification System.
 He served as the Assistant Associate Director for Economic Programs from 1994 to 2005, managing eight divisions, 1,300 employees and an annual budget of more than $230 million.
 Upon his appointment as Associate Director for Economic Programs in 2005, Mesenbourg oversaw programs including the economic census and the census of governments, and more than 100 monthly, quarterly and annual surveys.
 He served as the adviser to the Census Bureau director and deputy director on economic statistics programs and provided counsel as to the scope, quality, content and methodology of economic statistics programs.

 In 2011, Mesenbourg was the recipient of the Julius Shiskin Memorial Award for Economic Statistics.
 He was also awarded the Presidential Rank Award in 2004, the government's highest award for career executives.